trainingl/Research-PaperList/README.md

 5. 2021_TKDE_Learning Dynamics and Heterogeneity of Spatial-Temporal Graph Data for Traffic Forecasting.
 [Link](https://ieeexplore.ieee.org/document/9346058)  [Code](https://github.com/guoshnBJTU/ASTGNN)

 *Thanks to the author for providing high-quality open-source code, which provides an excellent learning case for researchers.*

+I am also reading and reproducing the above papers and source code files, trying to update the benchmark for traffic prediction(STG4Traffic).
+Feel free to discuss this with me if you have any questions!